Zvord/zvord.github.io/_posts/2022-12-05-Verification progress tracking.md

-# Verification progress tracking with obsidian
+# Verification progress tracking with Obsidian

+I have done some questionable things in my life and creating a verification progress tracker in a note-taking app is definetely one of them.
+But it's too fun to keep it for myself, so here we are.

 ![]({{ site.baseurl }}/assets/images/vptd/obsidian.png)

 ## The Ultimate Question of Life, the Universe, and Everything